 What is Insomnia?

 Insomnia or sleeplessness is the most common sleep disorder in the world.
 People suffering from this disorder either experience difficulty falling asleep, or maintaining a good night sleep, or both.
 Depending on how often it occurs and how long it lasts, insomnia can be acute (short-term) or chronic (ongoing).
 The best way to deal with this disorder is to have a good management plan.
+You can take a sleeping pill to help you maintain good sleeping habits, visit this page!

 The good news is that most people experience acute or transient insomnia which is short lived and they return to normal sleeping patterns once the underlying issue is resolved.
 However, for people suffering from chronic insomnia which typically lasts for many months, it is important to first identify the underlying causes or health issues that may be responsible for this disorder and then look for the appropriate remedies.